ggarra13/mrv2/docs/sphinx/en/user_docs/overview.rst

 **Loading Media**

   - Display virtually any image format in common use today (EXR, TIF, TGA, JPG, PSD, MOV, MP4, WEBM, etc).
-  - Drag and drop media from the desktop file system browser directly into the xSTUDIO interface.
+  - Drag and drop media from the desktop file system browser directly into the mrv2 interface.
   - Use the Python API to build playlists with your own custom scripts, control the player, save movies, compare clips and control your pipeline integration.